splunk/splunk-sdk-javascript/README.md

 * Node.js v 0.12, or v4 or later

-    The Splunk Enterprise SDK for JavaScript is tested with Node.js v.0.12, v4.2, and v10.0.
+    The Splunk Enterprise SDK for JavaScript was tested with Node.js v.0.12, v4.2, and v10.0.

 * Splunk Enterprise 6.3.0 or later, or Splunk Cloud